shigophilo/shigophilo.github.io/_posts/2022-05-23-credential-guard-bypass.md

 } SECPKG_PARAMETERS, *PSECPKG_PARAMETERS, SECPKG_EVENT_DOMAIN_CHANGE, *PSECPKG_EVENT_DOMAIN_CHANGE;
 ```

 The documentation provides a list of possible flags for the `MachineState` attribute but it does not tell us what flag corresponds to the value `0x20`.
-However it does tell us that the `SECPKG_PARAMETERS` structure is defined in the header file `ntsecpkg.h`.
+However, it does tell us that the `SECPKG_PARAMETERS` structure is defined in the header file `ntsecpkg.h`.
 If so, we should find it in the Windows SDK, along with the `SECPKG_STATE_*` flags.

 ```cpp
 // Values for MachineState